DataDog/documentation/content/en/code_analysis/static_analysis/setup.md

   Datadog-hosted Static Analysis scans are in Preview.
 Contact your Customer Success Manager to request access.
 {{< /callout >}}

-Datadog Static Analysis scans can be run directly on Datadog's infrastructure.
+You can run Datadog Static Analysis scans directly on Datadog's infrastructure.
 To get started, navigate to the [**Code Analysis** page][1].

 ### Scan in CI pipelines
 Datadog Static Analysis runs in your CI pipelines using the [`datadog-ci` CLI][8].
 Configure your [Datadog API and application keys (requires the `code_analysis_read` scope)][3] and run Static Analysis in the respective CI provider.